David Epstein (Australia)

-David Andrew Newington Epstein (born 9 January 1963) is an Australian public affairs specialist, company director and corporate adviser who is Chair of Communications Compliance Limited, an independent consumer compliance monitoring body for the telecommunications industry.
+David Andrew Newington Epstein is Principal Private Secretary to the Prime Minister of Australia.
+He is a public affairs specialist, and was previously a company director, corporate adviser and Chair of Communications Compliance Limited, an independent consumer compliance monitoring body for the telecommunications industry.

 Biography

 He was educated at The Geelong College, Australian National University, and The Wharton School (UPenn).